Published: November 02, 2005

 - Never assign power of attorney to people you don’t know very well.

-- Never sign contracts that have blank lines in them.
+- Never sign contracts that have any blank lines in them.
 Someone may later add clauses that will harm you.

 - Never arrange for a home loan until you have had a knowledgeable third party review the contract.
 A disreputable lender could steal your home.